LukasGossmann/pfaff-quilt-expression/README.md

             uptime.txt
             meminfo.txt
             diskusage.txt
 StartInServiceL.suf
 StartInServiceP.suf
 StartInService.suf
 StartInProduction1.suf
 StartInProduction2.suf
 ```

-Only one of the StartIn*.suf files can be present!
+Only one of the StartIn*.suf files can be present at once!
 Logs folder is created when vsm_request_logs.txt triggers its associated script.

-#### vsm_request_network_support.txt and /usr/bin/vsm_setup_usbnwk_support
+### vsm_request_network_support.txt and /usr/bin/vsm_setup_usbnwk_support
+**Warning!** This will remount the rootfs read write for a short moment.

 The .txt file contains 3 lines.
 1: ip address
 2: ssh pasword
 3: yes or no if the application should be restarted or not

-**Warning!** This will remount the rootfs read write for a short moment.

-Example: (TODO: verify is this works)
 ```
 192.168.99.123
 SomePassword